zzFluke/linux_files/README_arch.md

    * rsync (for remote file syncing)
    * xorg-xrandr

-2. Use pacman to install the following Python-related packages:
+2. Use `pacman` to install the following Python related packages:

    * ipython
    * cython